Munich Agreement: Soviet Union

 Joseph Stalin was upset by the results of the Munich conference.
-On 2 May 1935, France and the Soviet Union signed the Franco-Soviet Treaty of Mutual Assistance with the aim of containing Nazi Germany's aggression.
+Earlier, on 2 May 1935, France and the Soviet Union had signed the Franco-Soviet Treaty of Mutual Assistance with the aim of containing Nazi Germany's aggression.
 The Soviets, who had a mutual military assistance treaty with Czechoslovakia, felt betrayed by France, which also had a mutual military assistance treaty with Czechoslovakia.
 The British and French mostly used the Soviets as a threat to dangle over the Germans.
 Stalin concluded that the West had colluded with Hitler to hand over a country in Central Europe to the Germans, causing concern that they might do the same to the Soviet Union in the future to allow its partition between the western nations.
 This belief led the Soviet Union to reorient its foreign policy towards a rapprochement with Germany, which eventually led to the signing of the Molotov–Ribbentrop Pact in 1939.

 In 1938, the Soviet Union was allied with France and Czechoslovakia.
 By September 1939, the Soviets were to all intents and purposes a co-belligerent with Nazi Germany, due to Stalin's fears of a second Munich Agreement with the Soviet Union replacing Czechoslovakia.
 Thus, the agreement indirectly contributed to the outbreak of war in 1939.